etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/platform-extensions/upload-file.md

 ---
-title: Hoe to Use Reference File
+title: How to Use Reference File
 ---

 ### Overview